 Let me give you an example to illustrate how better understanding your dog’s motivation can lead you to the best solution.

 Say you have a Great Dane who you rescued from an abusive situation.
 She is understandably shy and nervous in new situations and runs if she hears loud sounds.
-With her, I might consider home-based exercise, walks at times with fewer noises, and feeding out of a plastic versus metal bowl to avoid the loud clanging sound.
+With her, I might consider home-based exercise, walks at times with fewer noises, and feeding out of plastic versus metal bowl to avoid the loud clanging sound.
 These are small ways in which I would modify her environment to make it less scary.

 All of these modifications come from observing her behavior and understanding the why behind them.